Robert-van-Engelen/Forth850/README.md

                     exx                     ;
                     ret                     ; done

-Note: unrolling the inner loop improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.
+Note: unrolling the inner loop would improve the speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast unsigned 32/16->16 bit division and remainder